 A kitchen and bathroom remodel is almost always a good investment.
 While many will advise saving that remodel until right before you’re ready to sell, the thing about a really good quality kitchen remodel is that it should stand the test of time.
 You can always change the backsplash, replace tired countertops and repaint cabinetry right before the sale, but the layout is what will really sell your kitchen.
 The layout is also what will benefit you the most in the short term.
 Good, usable counter space and decent flow are always going to be more valuable than trendy backsplashes and flashy appliances.

 Wherever you can, go eco-friendly.
 Whether it’s energy-efficient appliances, a better and more efficient water heater, or even solar panels, there’s a short term benefit for you and long-term value added to the house.
 Everyone knows that eco-friendly additions save money.
 They add concrete value to your home and shave down your utility expenses.
+Depending on where you live, solar panel installation in New Jersey or whatever other location you reside in may be something to consider if you want to go green.

 Hardwood floors, trees, kitchen and bathroom updates and green technologies all pay off in the short term for you and your family.
 In the long term, they provide a reliable return on investment, adding value to your home.